cileene/RDataViz-GenAIGames/README.md

 steps to setup R & Jupyter Notebook in VSC

-- Download R from the Comprehensive R Archive Network (CRAN) at https://cran.r-project.org/.
+- download R from the Comprehensive R Archive Network (CRAN) at https://cran.r-project.org/.

 - pip3 install jupyter